Skip to main content

 • Do you employ workers?

-• Do you use subcontractors?
+• Do you use subcontractors such as plumbers and electricians?

 • Are you and your subcontractors’ named insureds on the owner’s insurance policy?